-Performing with the Company also meant, as Wilkerson would soon discover, touring throughout the U.S., including the still racially-segregated South.
+Performing with the company also meant, as Wilkerson soon discovered, touring throughout the U.S., including the still racially-segregated South.
 Wilkinson had pale skin, and in order to perform with the Company in the South, she was asked not to publicize her race.
 Additionally Wilkinson often had to wear white makeup onstage to conceal her racial identity.
-In 1957 an owner of a hotel in Atlanta, Georgia, asked Wilkinson if she was black.
-When she refused to lie, she was barred from staying at the hotel with the rest of the Company.
-During the same tour two members of the Ku Klux Klan bolted on stage, interrupting a Company performance in Montgomery, Alabama, asking “Where’s the nigra?”
+In 1957, the owner of a hotel in Atlanta asked Wilkinson if she was black.
+When she refused to lie, she was barred from staying at the hotel with the rest of the company.
+During the same tour, two members of the Ku Klux Klan bolted on stage, interrupting a performance in Montgomery, Alabama, asking “Where’s the nigra?”
 When none of the Company members responded to them, the men left.
-Nonetheless as word of Wilkinson’s racial identity became generally known, she was not allowed to participate in performances in Southern cities partly to ensure her own safety.
+Nonetheless, as word of Wilkinson’s racial identity became generally known, she was not allowed to participate in performances in southern cities partly to ensure her own safety.

 Anne Raven Wilkinson died on December 17, 2018 at her home in Manhattan, New York.
 She was 83.